0xm3tatr0n/g4m3-0f-l1f3/README.md

 > **Note about NFT Collection Checks**: The contract checks ownership of specific NFT collections on Ethereum mainnet to determine eligibility for free mints.
 Since these NFT collections don't exist on Amoy, the deployment script automatically adds addresses to the whitelist to maintain functionality.
 No contract modifications needed!

+### Network Configuration System

+The project includes a smart network configuration system that handles different deployment environments:

+1. **Local Development**: By default, connects to your local Hardhat node (localhost:8545)
+2. **GitHub Pages Deployment**: Automatically detects GitHub Pages and uses Polygon Amoy
+3. **Production Deployment**: Can be configured to use any network, including Ethereum mainnet

+The system uses environment variables to determine the correct network:
+- `REACT_APP_NETWORK`: Explicitly sets which network to use (localhost, amoy, mainnet, etc.)
+- `REACT_APP_ALCHEMY_KEY`: Your Alchemy API key for enhanced RPC access (especially for Amoy)

+This approach ensures the frontend works properly in all environments without manual configuration.

 ### Prerequisites

 1. **Frame**: Install [Frame](https://frame.sh/) for hardware wallet integration